 What AVID Is

-Requirements to Be Considered for AVID
+Criteria To Be Considered for AVID

-* Must be a hard worker, have a positive attitude and work collaboratively with others
+* Must be a hard worker, have a positive attitude, and work collaboratively with others

-* Must be able to complete four-year university requirements prior to graduation
+* Complete college requirements prior to graduation

-* Typically underrepresented in colleges and four-year universities
+* Usually underrepresented in colleges and universities

 What AVID Is Not